 pyfredapi

-Python package. - Financial News Processing: Scrapes financial news, generates embeddings using
+Python package. - Financial News Processing: Scrapes financial news from Yahoo News, generates embeddings using

 voyage-finance-2